aspuru-guzik-group/mission_control/docs/user_guide/jobs.rst

 #. [ ] job modules
 #. [ ] running jobs in different environments
 #. [ ] parsing job dirs
+#. [ ] testing job modules
 #. [ ] best practices for working with jobs

 ==============
 What Is a Job?
 ==============
-In MissionControl, a job represents an standalone computation.
-For example, a job that you want to run on a cluster computing resource.
+A MissionControl job represents a standalone computation.
+For example, a single run of computational chemistry model.

 ============
 Job Lifecyle
 ============
 In general the lifecycle of a job is like this:

 #.
-Define a job in temrs of an abstract recipe.
-For example, a dictionary that
+Define a job in terms of an abstract recipe.
+Example: a dictionary that
    specifies a job type and parameters:
    ::